yuvi76/node-bazaar/README.md

 3. **Cart Service**: Manages the shopping cart where users can add, update, or remove products.
 4. **Order Service**: Handles order creation, payment processing, and order status updates.
 5. **Payment Service**: Manages payment processing, typically integrating with a third-party payment gateway.
+6. **Review Rating Service**: Manages customer reviews and ratings for products.
+This service allows users to post reviews and rate products, and also aggregates these reviews and ratings to provide overall scores for products.
+7. **Notification Service**: Handles all notifications sent to users.
+This could include order status updates, payment confirmations, promotional messages, and more.
+This service typically integrates with email, or in app notification services to deliver notifications.

 ## Running the Services